Microsoft/azure-docs.pt-pt/articles/databox/data-box-disk-quickstart-portal.md

 ::: zone target="chromeless"

-Este guia descreve como implantar o Disco do Azure Data Box no portal do Azure.
-As etapas incluem examinar os pré-requisitos, desbloquear os discos e conectar e copiar dados em discos para que eles sejam carregados no Azure.
+Este guia orienta você pelas etapas de uso do Disco do Azure Data Box no portal do Azure.
+Este guia ajuda a responder as perguntas a seguir.

 ::: zone-end